DexterInd/GoPiGo3/docs/source/tutorials-basic/driving.rst

 Driving the GoPiGo3 around is only a matter of choosing the right methods from the :py:class:`~easygopigo3.EasyGoPiGo3` class.
-In all of our examples, the :py:mod:`~easygopigo3` is required and needs to be imported and a :py:class:`~easygopigo3.EasyGoPiGo3` object has to be instantiated this way:
+In all of our examples, the :py:mod:`~easygopigo3` is required and needs to be imported and a :py:class:`~easygopigo3.EasyGoPiGo3` object can be instantiated this way:

 .. code-block:: python

    from easygopigo3 import EasyGoPiGo3 # importing the EasyGoPiGo3 class
    gpg = EasyGoPiGo3() # instantiating a EasyGoPiGo3 object

-Instantiating :py:class:`~easygopigo3.EasyGoPiGo3` object can fail if the GoPiGo3 is not present.
+Instantiating :py:class:`~easygopigo3.EasyGoPiGo3` object can fail if the GoPiGo3 is not present or there's a firmware mismatch.
 Check the :py:class:`~easygopigo3.EasyGoPiGo3.__init__` constructor of this class to see what exceptions can be raised.

 =======================